vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

   - [pull_changes](server/db_functions/pull_changes.sql)

-You can just copy paste them into your project if you are synchronizing data for just one user.
+You can copy and paste them into your project if you synchronize data for just one user.
 The implementation is generic and utilizes RLS rules.

 ## Run this demo

-On supabase create a project and do these steps:
+On Supabase create a project and do these steps:
 - Insert tables with RLS from `generate_db.sql`
-- Add database fuctions from:
+- Add database functions from:
     - `pull_changes.sql`
     - `push_changes_helpers.sql`
     - `push_changes.sql`

-Add to this project .env file with:
+Add to the project .env file with:
 ```
 SUPABASE_URL=https://xxxxsupabase.co
 SUPABASE_ANON_KEY=xxxxxx